Kermalis/EndianBinaryIO/README.md

 # EndianBinaryIO

-A C# library that can read and write primitives, enums, arrays, and strings with specified endianness and encoding.
+A C# library that can read and write primitives, enums, arrays, and strings with specified endianness, string encoding, and boolean sizes.

 The IBinarySerializable interface allows an object to be read and written in a customizable fashion.
 Also included are attributes that can make reading and writing objects less of a headache.
-For example, classes and structs in C# cannot have ignored members when marshalling, but EndianBinaryIO has a BinaryIgnoreAttribute that will ignore members when reading and writing.
+For example, classes and structs in C# cannot have ignored members when marshalling, but EndianBinaryIO has a BinaryIgnoreAttribute that will ignore properties when reading and writing.

 ----
 # Example: